shoujunfeng/mystars/README.md

 *   [fzumstein/python-for-excel](https://github.com/fzumstein/python-for-excel) - This is the companion repo of the O'Reilly book "Python for Excel".

-*   [marceloprates/prettymaps](https://github.com/marceloprates/prettymaps) - A small set of Python functions to draw pretty maps from OpenStreetMap data.
-Based on osmnx, matplotlib and shapely libraries.
+*   [marceloprates/prettymaps](https://github.com/marceloprates/prettymaps) - Draw pretty maps from OpenStreetMap data!
+Built with osmnx +matplotlib + shapely

 *   [wesm/pydata-book](https://github.com/wesm/pydata-book) - Materials and IPython notebooks for "Python for Data Analysis" by Wes McKinney, published by O'Reilly Media